chmerdon/GradientRobustMultiPhysics.jl/README.md

     L2 elements (so far P0)
     Hdiv elements (so far RT0)
     Hcurl elements (in future)
+- PDEDescription module and problem prototypes for easy problem description and discretisations setup
 - handling of mixed element geometries via ExtendableGrids and flexible operator assembly
 - reconstruction operators for gradient-robust Stokes discretisation (so far BR>RT0 and CR>RT0)
 - generic quadrature rules